 Facts About Your 401k

 If you work in the private sector, you have probably heard of a 401k plan.
-However, you might not know what it is, how it works, or why you invest.
-Today, we're going to be filling you in on facts about your 401k that you may not know and hopefully convince you that investing in one is worth your while:
+However, you might not know what it is, how it works, or why you invest in it.
+Today, I'm going to be filling you in on facts about your 401k that you may not know and hopefully convince you that investing in one is worth your while:

 1. What is a 401k?